learnk8s/learnk8s.io/src/microsAuthentication/content.md

     /var/run/secrets/kubernetes.io/serviceaccount from sa-test-1-token-smgh4 (ro)
 ```

-The key information is that the service account token is available to the pod in the directory, `/var/run/secrets/kubernetes.io/serviceaccount`.
+The key information is that the service account token is available in the directory, `/var/run/secrets/kubernetes.io/serviceaccount`.

 When a Pod is created, the Service Account data is automatically mounted as a volume and the Service Account token is available as a file inside that directory.

 _Let's retrieve the token._

-Use `kubectl exec` to start a shell session inside the running pod:
+Use `kubectl exec` to start a shell session with:

 ```terminal|command=1,2|title=bash
 kubectl --namepsace test exec -ti curl bash